vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and *shall destroy with the brightness of his coming*: even him, whose coming is after the working of Satan with all power and signs and lying wonders, and with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 {% ct '2 Thessalonians 2:8-10' %}

-Because sin cannot exist in the presence of a holy God, to everyone who did not accept Jesus’ sacrifice on their behalf, so He could cover their sins, the second coming will be like a consuming fire because they will have to pay for their sins themselves. {% rf 'Revelation 19:11-21' false %} uses symbolic imagery to describe how they will be destroyed by the brightness of His holy presence.
+Because sin cannot exist in the presence of a holy God, the second coming will be a consuming fire to all who have rejected Jesus’ sacrifice on their behalf.
+Their rejection means they have never confessed their sins to Him, making Him unable to forgive and cover them by His perfect righteousness.
+As a consequence, they will have to pay for their sins themselves.

+## How does Jesus cleanse us from sin?

+> How much more shall the blood of Christ, who *through the eternal Spirit* offered himself without spot to God, *purge your conscience from dead works* to serve the living God?
+{% ct 'Hebrews 9:14' %}

+> When the Lord shall have *washed away the filth* of the daughters of Zion, and shall have purged the blood of Jerusalem from the midst thereof by the spirit of judgment, and *by the spirit of burning*.
+{% ct 'Isaiah 4:4' %}

+> And such were some of you: but *ye are washed, but ye are sanctified, but ye are justified* in the name of the Lord Jesus, and *by the Spirit* of our God.
+{% ct '1 Corinthians 6:11' %}

+To reject Jesus is to reject the convictions of the Holy Spirit upon the mind, through whom He works to purge us from sin.
+This is why the two travelers to Emmaus felt their hearts “burning” with conviction after Jesus explained the Scriptures to them {% rf 'Luke 24:32' %}.
+It also explains why the Holy Spirit appeared in the form of fire when He came upon the apostles at Pentecost {% rf 'Acts 2:3-4' %}.
+Because the lost have rejected the promptings of the Holy Spirit, the second coming will bring destruction upon them, for Christ’s glorious holiness is a consuming fire to all whose sins have not already been purged by the indwelling presence of His Holy Spirit.

 ## What happens to Satan at this time?